 Develop your ability to work in cross-sector and complex environments within the cultural contexts of New Zealand, and advance your decision-making, problem-solving and research skills.
 Extend your knowledge in a specialist area of social practice and enhance your career prospects while adding value to your organisation, community and beyond.

-- Designed for professionals from various disciplines, including social work, counselling, community development, nursing and teaching.
+This major is designed for qualified and registered professionals from various disciplines, including social work, counselling, community development, nursing, and teaching, currently working in the sector.

 - Advance your practice and contribute to your profession by completing work-relevant research and projects as part of your studies.